Expand your access control setup with a fully integrated intrusion detection system.

 The Intrusion Detection functionality is based on the setup of zones with specific access policies that will apply when the zone is armed and will trigger specific events when certain actions take place.

 Zones are composed of doors that can be exterior or interior to the zone.
 Doors requiring monitoring must have contact sensors installed and exterior ones must be equipped with Kisi readers.
-They can optionally add a siren that will be shared between the zone doors.
+You can optionally add a siren that will be shared between the zone doors.

-Each zone will have an alarm schedule where administrators can set up policies (or alarm schedules) based on weekday and time.
+Each zone will have an alarm schedule where you can set up policies (or alarm schedules) based on weekday and time.
 Each policy will have a default mode and, optionally, an override mode.
 If an override mode is defined, the default mode will be overridden after an authorized access to a reader of an exterior door.

 Zones can be scheduled to be in one of three different modes, with security level ranging from lowest to the highest: